The Ecological Impact of Wolf Reintroduction to Britain

 The tree communities of Białowieża Forest

 Site Guide Plants & Animals Which trees grow here?
 Identifying the forest types you’re walking through — from lime-hornbeam to bog alder.
 As you pass through the ancient woods, take care to note how the scene changes: even a short walk can take you through several different forest types.
-Europe has transformed most forests so […]
+Europe has transformed most forests to […]

 Poland to restart logging in Białowieża Primeval Forest